Captain Morris Tolliver, MD: In the event of a military coup, sir, what makes you think the Secret Service is gonna be on your side?

 - In Dragon Ball, Commander Red's right-hand man Black betrays him in this fashion, after finding out that Red doesn't care about the success or glory of the Red Ribbon Army; he actually just intends to use the Dragon Balls to make himself taller, and doesn't care how many of his subordinates die along the way.

-- Requiem for the Phantom has Godoh Daisuke being shot at point-blank range by his best friend and right-hand man, Shiga, at the insigation of Scythe Master.
+- Requiem for the Phantom has Godoh Daisuke being shot at point-blank range by his best friend and right-hand man, Shiga, at the instigation of Scythe Master.
 Unlike most other examples of this trope, Shiga truly respected and admired Godoh and, even after taking over the Godoh Group and turning it into an affiliate of Inferno, loathed Scythe for setting into the motion the events that led to the murder.

 - In one filler episode of Naruto, Kunihisa, a spoiled rich kid who accompanies Naruto to see what it's like to be a ninja, uses money to get his helpers to do what he wants, calling it his own kind of ninjutsu.
 When some kidnappers target him, his bodyguards desert him, as he's out of money and they don't like how they've been treated, teaming up with the kidnappers instead.

-- A rare heroic version of this trope appears in Pandora Hearts: In Retrace LXXIX, Gilbert betrays his former master Glen in order to protect his current master and best friend, Oz.
+- A rare heroic version of this trope appears in PandoraHearts: In Retrace LXXIX, Gilbert betrays his former master Glen in order to protect his current master and best friend, Oz.

 - Happens to Darcy Parker in Strangers in Paradise, after she was publicly outed as a mafia boss with political ties.

-- Marvel's Kingpin was hired as a bodyguard for Don Rigoletto.
+- Marvel's The Kingpin was hired as a bodyguard for Don Rigoletto.
 He used this position to secretly unite the mobs behind his boss' back.
 His final step in usurping Rigoletto's power was to snap his neck.

-- Twice in "The Tainted Grimoire".
+- Twice in The Tainted Grimoire:

 - Raven is actually a member of Khamja.
 While he and Crow are protecting Maria, their true objective is separate and more sinister but the moment Maria got involved, Raven could have killed her without remorse if it wasn't for Adelle.